awjans/cabletrack.pro/README.md

 # Cable Track Pro

 Cable Track Pro is a app designed to make documenting the pulling of cables by electricians and others easier.
 It imports cable data from comma-separated-value (CSV) or JavaScript Object Notation (JSON) files and exports to the same formats to be imported into Building Information Management (BIM) applications.
+Electricians record pulling information, termination locations, and any testing performed.
+Project Managers can see the overall progress of how many feet of cable has been pulled, terminated and tested.

 ## Getting Started